-The standard-complying organisation is required to identify processes in the quality management system, together with the sequence and interdependencies (process approach).
+The standard-complying organization is required to identify processes in the quality management system, together with the sequence and interdependencies (process approach).

-QMS provides an opportunity to apply a natural approach to effective and effective management for the organisation by defining the methods of supervision and the means of assessing them (fact based decision making).
-It is also extremely important to involve employees at all levels in order to manage effectively and efficiently.
+QMS provides an opportunity to apply a natural approach to effective and effective management for the organization by defining the methods of supervision and the means of assessing them (fact-based decision making).
+It is also extremely important to involve employees at all levels to manage effectively and efficiently.
 As participants in the processes defined in the system, they contribute directly to the results achieved (engagement of people).

 Why does a quality management system matter?